 - Here's how to make gravy: Remove the meat.
 Let cool just for a few minutes so you can go through it a little and get any grizzle out or smaller bones if needed.
-(Then cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
+(Then cover with foil to keep the rest of the heat in.).
+Pour the juices into a frying pan on the stove.
 Bring to a slow boil.
-In the meantime mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it thick, but still easy to whisk.
+In the meantime mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it a little bit thick, but still pretty easy to whisk.
 (I've read that adding the salt to the flour like that first helps prevent lumps.).
 Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn't have to be exact) and keep whisking.
 Do this with 3-4 ladles full of juices or so, then take this mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
 (Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices.)
 Start taste-testing as you add herbs like parsley and more seasonings like onion powder or garlic powder, a little at a time, and more sea salt and pepper until it's dreamy.
-Some use arrowroot flour or organic cornstarch, but I haven't experimented with that as much yet.
+Some use arrowroot flour or organic cornstarch, but I haven't experimented with that much yet.

 Let me know what you think — is this how you make your roast dinners?
 If not, let us know what you do differently so we have variations to try, thanks!